lainemarkus/lainemarkus/README.md

 Markus Laine

-- I'm a fourth year student at Aalto University, on my third year studying Information Networks.
-Currently starting my Master's Studies.
+- I'm a fifth year student at Aalto University, on my fourth year of study in Information Networks.
+I started my Master's Studies in 2023, aiming to graduate in 2025.

-- Currently I'm learning more about Full-Stack Development.
+- Currently I'm learning more about Enterprise Systems and Architecture, Service Design and Strategic Management.

 - See my portfolio page: https://markuslaine.fi